Koe-kroost

 A title to entice an international audience might be: ‘Protein Parallax’.

-What appeals to me about duckweed is its commonness and near-ubiquity.
-It’s freely available, it divides quickly, and you can start working with it right away.
-But beware: this isn’t the idea scientists want to convey.
-Cultivation must (naturally) take place under hygienic, controlled conditions.
-It must be efficient and profitable.
-The proteins must be extracted from the duckweed and marketed.
-I then think to myself: and in what way does it reach us?
-Through product developers as protein powder or pulp, as an ingredient in a vegetarian disc, ball, or pieces sealed in a plastic container with a sticker in a supermarket’s refrigerated section?
-You could also buy it fresh, in the way we used to go to the greengrocer for vegetables.
-I can just picture it: popping over to the duckweed grocer on the corner for some duckweed and shiitake mushrooms and a delicious oat milk macchiato while we wait.
-Tables overlooking the grow chambers, hip music, pleasant lighting.
-The best duckweed recipes printed out for you to take home.
-I’m incredibly nostalgic in advance for such a place.
+Instead you might be able to buy it fresh, in the way we used to go to the greengrocer for vegetables.
+I can just picture it: popping over to the duckweed grocer on the corner for some duckweed and shiitake mushrooms and a delicious oat milk macchiato while waiting.
+Tables overlooking the growing trays behind the glass partition, hip music, pleasant lighting.
+The best duckweed recipes printed on quality-marked paper for you to take home.
+Next time, you’ll bring a friend, or your children, who will watch fascinated by what’s happening behind the glass.
+I’m definitely nostalgic-in-advance for a place like that.
 I love the tactile quality of duckweed, that graceful plant dancing on the water.
 I imagine spooning handfuls of it onto my plate.
 Licking it from the corners of my mouth, having to pick it out from between my teeth.

 Protein transition refers to the shift from predominantly animal to more plant-based protein consumption and production.
 You might want to reduce the nitrogen problem caused by an overly large livestock population.
 Because it takes a lot of energy and money to feed plants to animals so they can successively be eaten.
 Because you can feed more people with the same amount of plant-based food that isn’t fed to animals.
 So, this way, you could prevent future hunger in a growing global population.
 It’s been established that it’s healthier to eat more plants and less animal products.
 Moreover, one could have ethical objections to the forced raising and killing of animals on an industrial scale.
-And no doubt there will be more reasons why.
+And no doubt more reasons why will exist.

 Reacties zijn gesloten.